-The Institute for Global Studies is offering Foreign Language & Area Studies (FLAS) Fellowships in African, Asian, and international studies.
+The Institute for Global Studies offers Foreign Language & Area Studies (FLAS) Fellowships in African and International studies.
 The competition is open to undergraduate, graduate, and professional degree students to study a modern less-commonly-taught language (LCTL) in combination with area studies courses.
-There will be three distinct competitions (African studies, Asian studies, and international studies).
+There will be two distinct competitions (African studies and International studies).
 Fellowships are available for the following modern foreign languages:

-International Studies: Arabic, Chinese, Dutch, Finnish, Hebrew, Hindi, Hmong, Icelandic, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Russian, Somali, Swahili, Swedish, Urdu
+- International Studies: Arabic, Chinese, Dakota, Dutch, Finnish, Hebrew, Hindi, Hmong, Italian, Japanese, Korean, Ojibwe, Norwegian, Portuguese, Russian, Somali, Swahili, Swedish, Urdu

 Other languages may be approved on a case-by-case basis.